resurfaceio/containers/helm/resurfaceio/resurface/README.md

 - **iceberg.enabled**: boolean.
 If set to `true`, data will automatically be replicated to the configured object storage, including all data already captured.
 Defaults to `false`.

 - The **iceberg.s3** subsection corresponds to the configuration for the AWS S3 object storage service.
   - **iceberg.s3.enabled**: If set to `true`, AWS S3 object storage will be used to store Iceberg data and metadata files.
-It is important to note that MinIO and AWS S3 iceberg deployments are mutually exclusive.
+It is important to note that MinIO, AWS S3, and Azure Blob Storage iceberg deployments are all mutually exclusive.
 Defaults to `false`.
   - **iceberg.s3.bucketname**: string.
 Unique name for the S3 bucket where data will be written to.
   - **iceberg.s3.aws**: nested subsection where the configuration for the AWS account that owns the S3 bucket can be found.
     - **iceberg.s3.aws.region**: string.
 AWS region where S3 bucket was created in.
 Required only if **iceberg.s3.enabled** is set to `true`.
     - **iceberg.s3.aws.accesskey**: string.
 AWS Credentials.
 It is **not** recommended to pass the AWS credentials as helm values, and instead create a kubernetes secret object manually named **resurface-s3-creds** with the corresponding key-value pairs.
 Required only if **iceberg.s3.enabled** is set to `true` and the **resurface-s3-creds** secret does not exist.
     - **iceberg.s3.aws.secretkey**: string.
 AWS Credentials.
 It is **not** recommended to pass AWS credentials as helm values, and instead create a kubernetes secret object manually named **resurface-s3-creds** with the corresponding key-value pairs.
 Required only if **iceberg.s3.enabled** is set to `true` and the **resurface-s3-creds** secret does not exist.

+- The **iceberg.azure** subsection corresponds to the configuration for the Azure Blob Storage (Azure Data Lake Storage Gen2) service.
+  - **iceberg.azure.enabled**: If set to `true`, Azure Blob Storage will be used to store Iceberg data and metadata files.
+It is important to note that MinIO, AWS S3, and Azure Blob Storage iceberg deployments are all mutually exclusive.
+Defaults to `false`.
+  - **iceberg.azure.accountname**: string.
+Name of the Azure storage account that will hold the data.
+The Azure storage account must have hierarchical namespace enabled
+  - **iceberg.azure.containername**: string.
+Name of the Azure storage container where data will be written to.
+  - **iceberg.azure.endpoint**: string.
+Hostname suffix of the Azure storage endpoint.
+Defaults to `core.windows.net`.
+  - **iceberg.azure.auth**: nested subsection where the configuration required to access the Azure storage account can be found.
+    - **iceberg.azure.auth.type**: string.
+Authentication type to use for Azure Storage access.
+Defaults to `ACCESS_KEY`
+    - **iceberg.azure.auth.accesskey**: string.
+The decrypted access key for the Azure Storage account.
+Requires authentication type `ACCESSS_KEY`.

 - The **iceberg.config** subsection contains configuration specific to Iceberg.
   - **iceberg.config.format**: string.
 File format used for Iceberg data file storage.
 It can be either `'PARQUET'` or `'ORC'` format.
 Defaults to `'PARQUET'`.